goxul/goxul.github.io/_posts/2017-08-30-Learning-to-rank-short-text-pairs-using-CNNS.md

 The model is trained to minimise the cross-entropy loss function and
  \\( l\_{2} \\) norm regularization is done to mitigate overfitting.
 Dropout is also used to prevent overfitting.
+ ___

+ ### Results and conclusion:
+ ___

+ For a more detailed look into the results, reading the paper is suggested.

+> Our experimental findings show that our deep learning model:
+>*	(i) greatly improves on the previous state-of-the-art systems and a recent deep learning approach on answer sentence selection task showing a 3% absolute improvement in MAP and MRR;

+>*	(ii) our system is able to improve even the best system runs from TREC Microblog 2012 challenge;

+>* (iii) is comparable to the syntactic reranker in other models, while our system requires no external parsers or resources.

+In conclusion, a novel deep learning architecture for reranking short texts is suggested.
+It has the benefits of requiring no manual feature engineering or external resources, which may be expensive or not available.
+The model with the same architecture can be successfully applied to other domains and tasks.
+___